Amy Globus: Career

 Globus was the recipient of the Rema Hort Mann Foundation 2002 ghank rant alongside other artists.
-She has been featured in in the New York Times, and Architectural Digest, and Fast Company.
+She has been featured in the New York Times, and Architectural Digest, and Fast Company.

 In 2021, Globus' company, Team was listed as an honoree in Fast Company's Innovation by Design Awards.
 Team's rebrand for the pharmaceutical and biotechnology corporation, Pfizer, was featured in the awards' "Best Branding of 2021" category.